-In limited situations, certain customer contractual payment terms require us to bill in arrears; thus, we satisfy some, or all, of our performance obligations before we are contractually entitled to bill the customer.
-In these situations, billing occurs subsequent to revenue recognition, which results in a contract asset.
-We reflect these contract assets as a component of other receivables within Trade and other receivables on the Condensed Consolidated Balance Sheet.
-As of March 31, 2020, and December 31, 2019, such contract assets were \$1,458, and \$4,363, respectively.
+In limited situations, certain customer contractual payment terms provide for invoicing in arrears.
+Accordingly, some, or all performance obligations may be completely satisfied before the customer may be invoiced under such agreements.
+In these situations, billing occurs after revenue recognition, which results in a contract asset supported by the estimated value of the completed portion of the obligation.
+These contract assets are reflected as a component of other receivables within Trade and other receivables within the Condensed Consolidated Balance Sheet.
+As of June 30, 2020, and December 31, 2019, such current and non-current contract assets were \$8,503 and \$4,363, respectively, consisting primarily of completed but unshipped products manufactured to specific order by certain licensees.